Downloadable PDF

 How WPS can help you evaluate, identify, and address learning disorders

 When a teacher or parent refers a student for evaluation, you need to be able to clarify the reasons that the student is struggling.
 Is there a gap in the multitiered system of supports?
 Are interventions falling short?
 Is there a social or emotional explanation?
-Is a deficit the result of a learning disorder—or a combination of factors?
+Is there evidence of a learning disorder—or could it be a combination of these factors?

 Clear diagnoses are possible when you have the condition-specific tools you need to measure diagnostic criteria.
 Validated assessments are one important component in a comprehensive evaluation.
 In fact, many states and districts use them to help determine eligibility for services.